 In March 2017, the Company's Board of Directors adopted, and its stockholders approved, the 2017 Employee Stock Purchase Plan ("ESPP"), which became effective on the date it was adopted.
 The number of shares of the Company's common stock that will be available for sale to employees under the ESPP increases annually on the first day of each fiscal year in an amount equal to the lesser of: (i) 2,500,000 shares; (ii) 1% of the outstanding shares of the Company's common stock as of the last day of the immediately preceding fiscal year; or (iii) such other amount as the administrator may determine.
 On February 1, 2020, the number of shares of common stock available for issuance under the ESPP was automatically increased according to its terms by1,158,304 shares.
-As of July 31, 2020, a total of3,159,733 shares of the Company's common stock are available for sale to employees under the ESPP.
+As of October 31, 2020, a total of2,834,557 shares of the Company's common stock are available for sale to employees under the ESPP.

 In connection with the offering period which ended on March 16, 2020,373,891 shares of common stock were purchased under the ESPP at a purchase price of \$0.01 per share for total proceeds of \$3.7 million.
+In connection with the offering period which ended on September 15, 2020,324,141 shares of common stock were purchased under the ESPP at a purchase price of \$10.01 per share for total proceeds of \$3.2 million.

-A new offering period began on March 16, 2020 and will end on September 15, 2020.
-As of July 31, 2020,336,113 shares are estimated to be purchased at the end of the offering period and \$3.2 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.
+A new offering period began on September 15, 2020 and will end on March 15, 2021.
+As of October 31, 2020,331,129 shares are estimated to be purchased at the end of the offering period and \$1.1 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.

-The Black-Scholes option pricing model assumptions used to calculate the fair value of shares, estimated at commencement, to be purchased during an ESPP offering period included expected lives of 0.5 years, expected volatility of 51.44% and 60.86%, and risk-free rates of 0.29% and 2.52%, for the six months ended July 31, 2020 and 2019, respectively.
+The Black-Scholes option pricing model assumptions used to calculate the fair value of shares, estimated at commencement, to be purchased during an ESPP offering period were as follows: